Skip to contents

 method

 The IPD method to be used for fitting the model.
-Must be one of "postpi_analytic", "postpi_boot", "ppi", "ppi_plusplus", or "pspa".
+Must be one of "chen", "postpi_analytic", "postpi_boot", "ppi", "ppi_a", "ppi_plusplus", or "pspa".
 See 3.
 Method in the Details below for more information.

 model